 Paste Values in Excel

-Be careful if the range contained formulas before the process.
+Be careful if the range contains formulas before the process.
 You don’t want to overwrite those formulas, just the formulas you added to fill the blank cells.
-This technique won’t work with every sheet that contains blank cells but is a fast and easy way to repeat existing data and quickly update downloaded data so you can get your work done faster and easier in Excel.
+This technique won’t work with every sheet that contains blank cells, but it is a fast and easy way to repeat existing data and quickly update downloaded data so you can get your work done faster and easier in Excel.

 Discover more Excel shortcuts, tips, and tricks here.